mingyaulee/Blazor.BrowserExtension/CONTRIBUTING.md

 - Validating extension manifest
 - Replacing content of Blazor framework .js files
 - Converting project name to safe string to be used as ID in JavaScript

+### Blazor.BrowserExtension.Template
+This package serves as a template for initiating a new project using the `dotnet new` command.

 ### Use a Consistent Coding Style
 - 4 spaces (C#) or 2 spaces (XML/JSON/JS) for indentation rather than tabs.